 - Make a donation - visit our donation page and make a gift right now.
 Please be sure to note that it's “For Western Sydney”.
 Every donation makes a difference!

-- Fundraise with friends - host an Eat Your Words dinner for family and friends any time during the year.
-Or run the City to Surf and choose Sydney Story Factory as your charity of choice.
+- Fundraise with friends - host an Eat Your Words dinner for family and friends any time that suits you.
 Or hold a fundraising bakesale, a film night, or find your own way of making fundraising fun.

-We’ll be sharing regular updates and news about Sydney Story Factory Parramatta throughout the year.
-Sign up to our newsletter, follow us on Facebook and LinkedIn and help spread the word.
+For news about Sydney Story Factory Parramatta, sign up to our newsletter, follow us on Facebook and LinkedIn and help spread the word.

 WHY WESTERN SYDNEY?